Dopamine is an important brain chemical involved in motor

 Prolactin promotes visceral fat accrual in a variety of animal models.
 The release of prolactin by the pituitary gland is tonically inhibited by dopamine through activation of the dopamine D2 receptor, and obese humans appear to have reduced these D2R-binding sites in their brain.
 Our data show that spontaneous prolactin release is considerably enhanced in obese women in proportion to the size of their visceral fat mass.
 Because prolactin is inhibited by Dopamine D2R activation we speculate that elevated prolactin secretion may be due to reduced D2R availability in the brain.

-Dopamine enhancement with natural supplements questions
+Dopamine enhancement with natural

 To the best of my knowledge the neurotransmitter serotonin is naturally best increased with 5-HTP supplementation, acetylcholine with choline but how about the neurotransmitter dopamine?
 Is dopamine best increased with an individual suppliment or nutrient or is it automatically boosted when the other neurotransmitters (serotonin, acetylcholine) have been heighted?